devmeto5/Appium-Test-Script/README.md

-# README Instructions for Selenium and Appium Test Script
+# README Instructions for Selenium and Appium Test Script.

 ## Overview
 This project contains an end-to-end (E2E) automated test script for a mobile application using Appium and Selenium WebDriver.
 The script is intended to test user interactions such as button clicks, pop-up handling, and phone number input on an Android emulator